networknt/light-doc/content/en/tutorial/security/bootstrap-from-key-service.md

 ### Summary

-Above steps show you how to enable communication with light-oauth2 key service to get public key certificate according to the kid header in JWT.
-Further, you can even enable bootstrapFromKeyService to true so that you don't need to load public key certificates from config files.
+The above steps show you how to enable communication with light-oauth2 key service to get a public key certificate according to the kid header in JWT.
+Furthermore, you can even enable bootstrapFromKeyService to true so that you don't need to load public key certificates from config files.
 The key distribution service is a unique feature of light-oauth2 to change the traditional push certificates to all server instances to pull certificates from a central security server.